-We all love WordPress for the features it provides.
-After all, it is the world’s most use framework.
+How to install WordPress manually – we all love WordPress for the features it provides.
+After all, it is the world’s most useful framework.
 The reason for the high usage is primarily for its admin panel which even people with no background in coding can use easily.
 However, people generally get stuck in installing the application which is the inspiration for writing the article.

 Installing WordPress is a piece of cake you follow simple steps and your basics are right.
 The WordPress documentation https://codex.wordpress.org/Installing_WordPress provides a good account of how to proceed and much of the matter in the article is borrowed from it.
 Simplified though!